hpb-htw/croppix-ez/README.md

 # Croppie - A Javascript Image Cropper

-(port to ES6 Module by Hong-Phuc Bui)
+(port to ES6 Module by Hong-Phuc Bui / Beta Version!!!!)

 ## To Install
 Bower: `bower install croppie`